joelvaneenwyk/alt-snap-windows/AltSnap.md

    the [Input] section of the .ini and the `PinRate` option in the [Performance] section of the .ini can be used to set the color of the indicator and the rate at which it gets refreshed.
-- New: You can now setup any keyboard shortcut for any action.
+- New: You can now configure any keyboard shortcut for any action.
-   Note that this creates system level keyboard shortcuts and you will be unable to setup a shortcut that already existed (this is a good thing).
+   Note that this creates system level keyboard shortcuts, and you will be unable to configure a shortcut that already existed (this is a good thing).
-   Go to the Keyboard tab of the config dialog, select the option for which you want to setup a shortcut, then edit it manually or click the Pick keys button and press your shortcut, then hit the Save button.
+   Go to the Keyboard tab of the config dialog, select the option for which you want to configure a shortcut, then edit it manually or click the Pick keys button and press your shortcut, then hit the Save button.
    You can decide whether those keyboard-only actions should apply to the pointed or to the focused window. #264, #268
-   You will need to reconfigure Kill on Ctrl+Alt+F4 and such.
+   You will need to reconfigure Kill on Ctrl+<kbd>Alt</kbd>+F4 and such.
 - New keyboard-only actions to move/extend the window to the surrounding zones in the snap layout.
-- New: Now you can set up `MoveUpT` and `ResizeUpT` actions to be performed when the click was performed inside the titlebar.
+- New: Now you can set up `MoveUpT` and `ResizeUpT` actions to be performed when the click was performed inside the title-bar.
    CHECK YOUR CONFIG, as those options did not exist before and will default to Nothing.
 The options were also added to the GUI.
 - New: Two Zoom window action that can be setup for a mouse wheel.
    The first one will resize only vertically/horizontally when the mouse points at the pure side sectors, and the second one will always zoom proportionally instead.
-In addition you can adjust the fraction by which the window is zoomed using the `ZoomFrac` and `ZoomFracShift` options. #239
+In addition, you can adjust the fraction by which the window is zoomed using the `ZoomFrac` and `ZoomFracShift` options. #239
 - New: To fix menu not getting canceled in some cases, you can add the `DragSendsAltCtrl` option in the [Advanced] section of the ini. #255
-- New now you can set the value of `BLUpperBorder` in the `[Advanced]` section of the .ini file and it will select in the same fashion than `BLCapButtons` but this time only for the top resizing border.
+- New now you can set the value of `BLUpperBorder` in the `[Advanced]` section of the `.ini` file, and it will select in the same fashion as `BLCapButtons` but this time only for the top resizing border.
 Default value is also 3 to prevent left and right button to trigger AltSnap in the top resizing borders. `BLCapButtons` now concerns only the caption